exercism/bash/concepts/commands-and-arguments/introduction.md

 ## Shells

-TODO: what is a shell? what is bash?

-TODO Before we start, what is the Bash track on Exercism about?
+A _shell_ is a program that allows you to enter commands for interacting with the operating system.
+Shells can be graphical: your desktop environment that you use with a mouse or trackpad is a shell.
+We will focus on command-line interfaces, where you type commands and the results are (usually) printed on your terminal.

+There are many different command-line shells.
+Windows offers **cmd** and **powershell**.
+Mac and Linux offer "Unix shells", of which there are many.
+The default shell for Mac is **zsh**.
+**csh** is a legacy shell with C-like syntax.

+One of the very earliest shells is the Bourne shell, **sh**.
+In time, this was the basis for the standardized POSIX shell.
+Many shells are based on the POSIX shell, some providing additional interactive or programming functionality.

+**Bash** is based on the POSIX shell.
+It is the default shell on most Linux systems.
+Bash provides many facilities that make it an enjoyable interactive shell, including:

+* a fully customizable prompt,
+* the ability to recall and modify commands from history,
+* the ability to manipulate running processes,
+* aliases that can reduce typing.

+This track is not about how to use bash as an interactive shell.
-TODO It is about learning to write programs using Bash.
+It is about learning to write programs using bash.
-TODO The emphasis is on using only Bash to solve problems, although there are no restrictions on calling out to external tools.
+The emphasis will be on using _just_ bash to solve problems, although there are no restrictions on calling out to external tools.

-TODO It is not about how to use Bash as an interactive shell.
-TODO You won't learn about how to customize your prompt, how to configure your command history, or other interactive-only features.

-TODO On with the lesson!

 ## Bash Fundamentals: Commands and Arguments